smarthomeNG/plugins/avm/README.md

             ain: 09995 0191234 # has to be identical to id in fritzbox (also with spaces!)
             visu_acl: ro

-            # these items need to be child items from hkr_device
+            # these items need to be child items from hkr_device.
+They are read only items.
             is_temperature:
                 value: -1
                 avm_data_type@fritzbox_7490: temperature